espressif/esp-faq/docs/en/software-framework/peripherals.rst

 Does the ESP-IDF SDK USB interface support HID and MSC modes?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - Our SDK will provide examples of HID and MSC classes in the future.
-And specific device classes need to be implemented by themselves.
+And specific device classes need to be implemented by yourselves referring to `esp-iot-solution <https://github.com/espressif/esp-iot-solution/tree/usb/add_usb_solutions/examples/usb>`__.

 ---------------

 When using DAC output for ESP32-S2-Saola-1, the power supply is 3.3 V. But the actual tested voltage is only 3.1 V. Why?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - Due to the internal voltage drop, even when using 3.3 V power supply, the actual maximum output is only about 3.2 V.
+  Due to the internal voltage drop, even when using 3.3 V power supply, the actual maximum output is only about 3.2 V.

 --------------------

 If I float the ADC pin and print out VDD3P3 value (65535), then the voltage of VDD3P3 should be 65535/1024 ≈ 63 V. Why this is not the correct voltage value?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - ADC pins cannot be left floating, and the value measured by floating ADC pins is not the correct value.
+  ADC input range cannot reach 3.3 V. See `ADC Attenuation <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html#adc-attenuation>`__ for details.

 -----------------